Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 The Boeticcher character has taken advantage of a coffee brewing method invented in Germany in the 1930s.
 Its main features are a specialized coffee maker featuring two chambers, typically made of glass and joined by a siphon channel with a built-in filter.
 As the name suggests, the coffee is brewed by creating a vacuum that pushes the liquid back and forth through the siphon.

-How does a vacuum coffee maker work?
+How does a siphon coffee maker work?

-A vacuum coffee maker produces a brewed cup using two stacked vessels joined by a siphon chamber.
+A siphon coffee maker produces a brewed cup using two stacked vessels joined by a siphon chamber.
 The coffee grounds sit in the upper chamber, while the water for brewing is poured into the vessel below.
 A heat source below the lower vessel slowly heats the liquid inside.

 A filter within the siphon chamber prevents the coffee grounds from following the liquid to the bottom.
 Once the upper chamber is removed from the bottom, the coffee can be served directly from the bottom vessel.